 - 1. Existing vehicle access to the site can be gained from either Highway 3 (Central Avenue) in the front (north) or the alley to the rear (south) of the building.
-See appendix 2. - 2.
+See Appendix 2. - 2.
 Highway 3 is a controlled access highway. - 3.
-Section 26 of zoning bylaw 2039 regulates offstreet parking on the site.
+Section 26 of Zoning Bylaw 2039 regulates offstreet parking on the site.
 The parking regulations require that this retail store development provide a total of (6) offstreet parking spaces.
 See Table 3 below. - 4.
 An aerial view of the property shows seven (7) offstreet angled parking spaces.
 The orientation of the offstreet parking spaces differs from that submitted with this application.
-The applicant will provide and updated drawing that shows the actual offstreet parking space layout.
+The original was approved by the Ministry of Transportation and Infrastructure (MOTI) however no supporting documentation was provided to confirm that the revised parking arrangement has been approved by MOTI.

 - 5. Vehicles exiting the site should not be directed to 4th street because it is not a dedicated road right of way. - 6.
-The offstreet loading area is on the south side of the property (see table 3 below).
+The offstreet loading area is on the south side of the property (see Table 3 below).
 Although not a Zoning Bylaw requirement offsite loading is a consideration for a development permit. - 7.
 The landscaped area fronting Highway 3 varies in depth from 2.6m to 3.6m.

-Table 3 Parking Requirements for Modified Liquor Store and Proposed Non-Medical Cannabis Retail Store Land Use Floor Area (estimate) J Parking Stalls Required Winnipeg Liquor Store Retail Store one space per every 45 square metres of floor area 5 Non-Medical Cannabis Retail Store (Proposed) Retail Store one space per every 45 square metres of floor area 1 Total required for entire development 6 • Total provid (aerial photo ed with site redevelopment o) 7
+Table 3 Parking Requirements for Modified Liquor Store and Proposed Non-Medical Cannabis Retail Store Land Use Floor Area (estimate) - J J Parking Stalls Required Winnipeg Liquor Store Retail Store one space per every 45 square metres of floor area 5 Non-Medical Cannabis Retail Store (Proposed) Retail Store one space per every 45 square metres of floor area 1 Total required for entire development 6 • Total provid (aerial photo ed with site redevelopment o) 7